vishnuatongraph/pratham-test/README.md

 Runs the app in the development mode.\
 the server starts at [http://localhost:8080].

+Don't need to setup postgres local environment here as we used cloud Database url here.
+As you run npm start the whole app (database, server) will be started.

 ### `npm start` frontend

 Runs the app in the development mode.\